TedHusted/awake/awake.md/awake.md

 Twenty-four hours before the crash, a stream of well-dressed couples are making their way into the Palo Alto Event Center.

- In the background, a view screen fills one wall of the entry hall.
+ In the background, a view screen fills one side of the entry hall.
 Playing on the wall is a montage of the good works of the Palo Alto Boys and Girls Club.
 A handful of people are greeting guests as they arrive.

 “Elena, I’m so glad you came.”